Eastern curlew facts

 What does the Eastern curlew look like?

-- Eastern curlews — named for its call of ‘cuuuurlew’ — are the largest shorebirds on our planet, growing up to 60cm tall.
+- Eastern curlews — named for their call of ‘cuuuurlew’ — are the largest shorebirds on our planet, growing up to 60cm tall.

 - Their plumage is flecked brown and tan and they have iconic curved black beaks for digging crabs, shrimp and prawns, molluscs and insects out of shallow waters and mudflats.